milomg/reactively/Reactive-algorithms.md

 set = (value) => {
   this.value = valueNext;

-  // First recursively increment all the this.stale(1, true);
+  // First recursively increment the counts this.stale(1, true);
-  this.stale(-1, true);
+  // Then recursively update the values and decrement the counts this.stale(-1, true);
 };
 stale = (change: 1 | -1, fresh: boolean): void => {